-The benefit is equal to 80% of the insured's average daily wage in the 6 months before the disability began.
+The benefit is 80% of the insured's average daily wage in the 6 months before the disability began.
 The insured must be certified by a medical doctor to be unfit for work for at least 4 days.
-The benefit is paid without limit with continuing medical certification.
+The benefit is paid for the period the employee is on medical leave.